Simplex path integral and simplex renormalization group for high-order interactions: Un-decomposable high-order interactions

+Please see Appendix \ref{ASec2} for the full derivations of the multi-order Laplacian.
 In Eq. (\ref{EQ2}), vector $\mathbf{D}^{\left(n\right)}$ is similar to the degree vector while matrix $\mathbf{A}^{\left(n\right)}$ can be understood as the adjacency matrix.
+The coefficient $n$ in Eq. (\ref{EQ2}) arises from the fact that $\sum_{j}\mathbf{A}_{ij}^{\left(n\right)}=n\mathbf{D}^{\left(n\right)}_{i}$ (i.e., each simplex is repeatedly counted $n$ times).
 In a special case where $n=1$, Eq. (\ref{EQ2}) is equivalent to the classic Laplacian for pairwise interactions.
 In the more general cases where $n>1$, high-order interactions can be characterized by Eq. (\ref{EQ2}).
 Please see Fig. \ref{G1}(d) for the illustrations of the multi-order Laplacian.
 Although the definitions of Eqs. (\ref{EQ2}-\ref{EQ4}) are different from the approach proposed by Ref. \cite{lucas2020multiorder}, they are mathematically consistent with Ref. \cite{lucas2020multiorder}.